-- Over the past fifty years, the population of the Town of Leon has increased. - The population decreased from 1950 (546) to 1970 (520), before starting a gradual increase to a year 2000 population of 1,281. - Migration has played a greater role in population change in Waushara County than natural increase between 1950 and 2005. - Since natural increase rates were negative, the entire increase in population in Waushara County since 1990 can be attributed to in-migration. - Population density in the Town of Leon was comparable to the county average of 37 persons per square mile, with an average of 36 persons per square mile.
-The state had an average of 82 persons per square mile.
+- Over the past fifty years, the population of the Town of Oasis has varied. - The population decreased from year 1950 (389) to year 1970 (346), then increased to year 1980 (403) and then down slightly to year 1990 (389) before starting a gradual increase to a year 2000 population of 405. - Migration has played a greater role in population change in Waushara County than natural increase between 1950 and 2005. - Since natural increase rates were negative, the entire increase in population in Waushara County since 1990 can be attributed to in-migration. - Population density in the Town of Oasis was the lowest in the county, with an average of 12 persons per square mile.